glacials/splits-io/docs/api_v4.md

 ### Advanced option
 The advanced option is a standard OAuth2 flow.
 You can request permission from the user to upload runs to their account on their behalf.
-If they accept, you will receive an OAuth token which you can include in your run upload requests in order to create the run as that user.
+If they accept, you will receive an OAuth token which you can include in your run requests in order to perform actions as that user.

 The following instructions go into naive-case details about implementing this OAuth support in your application.
 If you want to learn more about OAuth or need general OAuth troubleshooting help, you can [research OAuth2